liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/widget-title-bar.md

 layout: "guide"
 order: 2
 ---

+<div class="page-description">A bar that contains the widget's title and the tools that affect the widget.</div>

 ### Definition and Metrics

 The Widget title bar pattern can be defined in different ways, depending on the needs of the application.